open-canada/vitals/docs/readme.md

-#### CONCLUSION: Open Canada data that has become available since the start of COVID-19 vaccination in Canada <u>do not</u> support the original vaccine manufacturers\' claims about  vaccine efficacy and safety.
+#### CONCLUSION: Open Canada data that has become available since the start of COVID-19 vaccination in Canada <u>do not</u> support the COVID-19  vaccine manufacturers\' claims about  vaccine efficacy and safety.

 Additional data: